mesosphere/dcos-docs-site/pages/dkp/kaptain/2.0.0/install/air-gapped-2.2/index.md

 ## DKP 2.2 air-gapped installation

-Refer to [DKP install instructions][dkp_install], if you want to deploy Kaptain in a networked environment or to [DKP 2.2 air-gapped instructions][2.1_air] if you are deploying in DKP 2.1.
+Refer to [DKP install instructions][dkp_install], if you want to deploy Kaptain in a networked environment or to [DKP 2.1 air-gapped instructions][2.1_air] if you are deploying with DKP 2.1.

 Kaptain supports installation on an air-gapped (a.k.a. offline or private) DKP managed cluster.
 Before installing Kaptain, please follow the [air-gapped installation guide][konvoy-air-gap] to set up the air-gapped DKP managed cluster.
 The cluster admin is responsible for configuring the DKP cluster correctly and ensuring container images have been pre-loaded to the private registry before installing Kaptain.

 ## Prerequisites

--   A DKP cluster with the following Platform applications enabled:
+-   [A DKP cluster][dkp-install] with the following Platform applications enabled:

     - Istio
     - Knative (optional, if KServe is configured to work in `RawDeployment` mode)